GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.6.1 =
+* Fixed: Link to Embed Entries howto on the Welcome page

 = 1.6 on February 12 =
 * Our support site has moved to [docs.gravityview.co](http://docs.gravityview.co).
 We hope you enjoy the improved experience!
 * Added: GravityView Search Widget - Configure a WordPress widget that searches any of your Views.
 [Read how to set it up](http://docs.gravityview.co/article/222-the-search-widget)